Different Drummers Drum Circle

 DDDC News

-My book, "Freestyle Community Drum Circles." is available (See "My Book" link on far left) on Amazon.com, Barnes & Noble and wherever fine books are sold. ;-) The news is that last summer it started selling in Europe!
-How cool is that?
-There are loads of books available on facilitated drum circles but mine is the first to advocate freestyle circles, the goal of "shared leadership", and the importance of allowing participants to have their own individual experience, be it spiritual, creative, or community-building.
+My book, "Freestyle Community Drum Circles." is available (See "My Book" link on far left) on Amazon.com, Barnes & Noble and wherever FINE books are sold. ;-) There are loads of books available on facilitated drum circles but mine is the first to advocate freestyle circles, the goal of "shared leadership", and the importance of allowing participants to have their own individual experience, be it spiritual, creative, or community-building.
 Oh, and rumor has it it's pretty funny, too.
-Anyone I drum with gets a reduced rate of $12.
-(Considerable cheaper than Amazon.com).
+I'm planning to write an expanded, revised edition soon so I'm selling first edition copies for only $10.00 while the supply lasts.
 See me at the drum circle.

-Also, see me at th drum circle for DDDC T-shirts or bumper stickers.
+Also, see me at the drum circle for superball mallets, DDDC T-shirts or bumper stickers.

 For superball mallets, beaters, books or music visit "Rick's Quirky Little Shop" at http://www.facebook.com/ricksquirkyshop